jwe4ec/fy7e6/README.md

 ## Data

-The present scripts import intermediate clean data (**TODO: vX.X.X.X**) from the [Public Component](https://osf.io/s8v3h/) of the [MindTrails Calm Thinking Study project](https://osf.io/zbd52/) on OSF.
+The present scripts import intermediate clean data ([v1.0.1](https://doi.org/10.5281/zenodo.6192907)) from the [Public Component](https://osf.io/s8v3h/) of the [MindTrails Calm Thinking Study project](https://osf.io/zbd52/) on OSF.
 These data were outputted from the study's centralized data cleaning, which was led by Jeremy Eberle and Sonia Baee and is described on the [MT-Data-CalmThinkingStudy](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy) GitHub repo.

 It also imports two columns extracted from `R01_coach_completion_record.csv`, which is a [coaching-related table](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy#coaching-related-data-on-uva-box) stored privately in a MindTrails UVA Box folder.
 These data were derived from the raw Coach Session Tracking table and were not cleaned centrally, but cleaned by Alex Werntz and Allie Silverman.
 Jeremy Eberle extracted the columns as `coach_completion.csv` on 1/20/2022.